JatinNirwann/basic-password-manager/README.md

 ### Adding a Password

 1. Choose the `add` option.
-2. Enter the account name when prompted.
+2. Enter the account name (e.g., website or app name).
-3. Enter the password when prompted.
+3. Enter the account user ID.
+4. Enter the password.
+5. The password will be encrypted and stored locally in the `passwords.txt` file.

 ### Viewing Passwords

 1. Choose the `view` option.
-2. The program will display all stored account names and their corresponding decrypted passwords.
+2. The program will display all stored account names, user IDs, and their corresponding decrypted passwords.

 ## Security Notes